CBSE Class 10 Social Science Revised Syllabus 2020-2021

 CBSE Class 10 Social Science Project Work

-In the CBSE Syllabus PDF of Social Science students will find the complete detail on project work.
+In the CBSE Syllabus PDF of Social Science students will be able to discover the complete details on the project work.

 1. Every student has to compulsorily undertake any one project on the following topics: